 Transfers of this kind should not be ruled out as irrelevant and uninteresting.
 The amount of foreign aid and development assistance is significant and could be increased further; moreover, as will be discussed further below, some transfers could be seen as payments for public goods supply.
-Nevertheless, it is also true that most countries in the main have to rely on their own resources, and it is therefore of obvious interest to examine the case where countries' consumption is constrained by their own output.
-This assumption can be represented by the two constraints which should be compared with the single condition (7) for the previous case.
+Nevertheless, it is also true that most countries in the main have to rely on their own resources, and it is therefore of obvious interest to examine the case where consumption in each of the two countries is constrained by its own output.
+This assumption can be represented by the two constraints and these should be compared with the single condition (7) for the previous case.
 It must be emphasized that (11) does not imply that there is no international trade.
-The single private good in this model should be interpreted as an aggregate of all private goods, and the assumption therefore means that the value of production must be equal to the value of consumption; in other words, trade must be balanced.
+With the interpretation of the single private good as an aggregate of all goods, the meaning of conditions (11) is therefore that the value of production must be equal to the value of consumption; in other words, trade must be balanced.
 By contrast, assumption (7) allows for the value of consumption in a single country to be either higher or lower than the value of production, and this can only happen through international transfers.
-Thus, both (7) and (11) are consistent with an assumption of free trade; the difference between them is that (11) rules out international transfers.6
+Thus, both (7) and (11) are consistent with an assumption of free trade; the difference between them is that (11) rules out international transfers.7